-On July 1st, 2018, Rudolph G. Buchheit became the 11th dean of the UK College of Engineering.
+On July 1st, 2018, Rudolph G. (Rudy) Buchheit became the 11th dean of the University of Kentucky College of Engineering.
 Previously, Dean Buchheit was associate dean for academic affairs and administration of the College of Engineering at The Ohio State University.

 Two months after taking office, Buchheit announced the largest faculty hiring initiative in the UK College of Engineering’s history.
 One year later, the college welcomed over 20 new tenure-track faculty members to the college.
 The new hires carried impressive credentials, a passion for teaching and research prowess in autonomy and robotics, engineering for human health, materials and energy, humanitarian engineering, aerospace engineering and more.